gatsbyjs/gatsby/docs/docs/static-query.md

 ## Typechecking

-With above pattern, you lose the ability to typecheck with PropTypes.
+With the above pattern, you lose the ability to typecheck with PropTypes.
 To regain typechecking while achieving the same result, you can change the component to:

 ```jsx
 import React from "react"